-In his nearly 30 minute speech, Trump praised the "tremendous" economic achievements during the first three years of his administration, and slammed inaction by previous U.S. governments to confront China's "predatory practices."
+In his nearly 30 minute speech, Trump praised the "tremendous" economic achievements during the first three years of his administration, and slamming inaction by previous U.S. governments to confront China's "predatory practices."

 He underlined that the unemployment rate saw a 50-year low, while 7 million jobs have been created since his presidency.

 Trump said the two trade deals his administration signed during the week with China and Canada-Mexico (USMCA) were the "new model of trade in the 21st century."